bitshares/bitshares.github.io-old/_technologies/en/decentralized-asset-exchange.md

 ---
 permalink: /technology/decentralized-asset-exchange/
 title: Decentralized Asset Exchange
-subtitle: As fast and flexible as any traditional centralized exchange
+subtitle: As fast and flexible as traditional exchanges
 image: ../images/frontpage/icon-daex.svg
 priority: 6
 summary: >
-    BitShares provides the highest performance decentralized exchange available that has all of the features you would expect in a trading platform.
-It can handle all of the trading volume of the NASDAQ while settling orders the second you submit them.
+    BitShares provides a high-performance decentralized exchange, with all the features you would expect in a trading platform.
+It can handle the trading volume of the NASDAQ while settling orders the second you submit them.
 With this kind of performance on a decentralized exchange, who needs risky centralized exchanges?
 ---